 Mexico’s bus systems are prolific, affordable, and safe!
 And, once you learn the basics, arranging bus travel is super simple.
 There are multiple ADO departures each day in most cities, making it easy to plan your trips, even at the last minute.

 ADO is one of Mexico’s largest bus companies and one of the best-regarded.
 It operates in southern Mexico and the Yucatan peninsula.
-If you’re traveling within Oaxaca, Chiapas, Puebla, Veracruz, Quintana Roo, Yucatan state, or any others in between, ADO is the bus company you will use.
+If you’re traveling within Oaxaca, Chiapas, Puebla, Veracruz, Quintana Roo, Yucatan state, or any others in between, the ADO bus company is what you will use.

 In this guide, I’ll walk you through absolutely everything you could ever want to know (and then some) about how to navigate the ADO bus in Mexico.